-The financial highlights tables are intended to help you understand each Fund's financial performance for the fiscal years shown below.
+The financial highlights tables are intended to help you understand the Funds' financial performance for each fiscal period shown.
+Please note that the financial highlights information in the following table represents financial highlights of each Fund for each fiscal period shown below.
 Certain information reflects financial results for a single Fund share.
-The total returns in the tables represent the rate that an investor would have earned (or lost) on an investment in a Fund (assuming reinvestment of all dividends and distributions).
-This information has been derived from each Fund's financial statements audited by Deloitte & Touche LLP, whose report, along with each Fund's financial statements, are included in the Funds' annual report, which is available upon request by calling the Funds at 877.421.5078.
+The total returns in the table represent the rate that an investor would have earned (or lost) on an investment in the Funds' (assuming reinvestment of all dividends and distributions).
+The information presented for the fiscal year ended April 30, 2024 has been audited by Cohen & Company, Ltd., the Funds' Independent Registered Public Accounting Firm, whose reports, along with the Funds' financial statements, are included in the Funds' annual report, which is available by calling 877-421-5078.
+The information for the fiscal years ended April 30, 2020 through April 30, 2023 was audited by Deloitte & Touche LLP, an Independent Registered Public Accounting Firm.